 2. Learn that ideas on psychology as a scientific discipline and on the psychological functioning of individuals change over time, and that ideas on what constitutes a scientific approach are also determined by developments in society; and

 3. Learn to write a presentation of arguments and prepare for and execute a verbal presentation.
-This ability prepares for a professional career, in which written and verbal presentations are of crucial importance.
+This ability prepares for a professional career, in which written and verbal presentations and argumentation are of crucial importance.

 Mode of instruction

 The work group grade is included in the calculation of the final grade.
 Assignments are used to check knowledge and understanding of the materials in the course book chapters under study.
 Instructors assess each assignment with a 10-point grading scheme.
 An overall grade is awarded for participation and assignments.
 For information on how this grade is calculated, please the course workbook.
 The examination consists of 40 multiple-choice questions (MC), which test course objectives 1 and 2.
-The material for the MC exam is based on the literature (reading list) and lecture material (as indicated by the teacher).
+The material for the MC exam is based on the literature (reading list) and lecture material (if and as indicated by the lecturer).
 Course objective 3 is tested with the assignments in the practice sessions.
 There are assignments for each of the work group sessions.
 The grade for the work group sessions is included in the calculation of the final grade, with 70% weight for the MC exam and 30% weight for the final result of the practice sessions.
 The method for calculation of the final grade of the practice sessions is described in the workbook.
 However, for each (MC exam and final result of practice course) a minimum result of a 5 must be obtained.

 The Institute of Psychology uses fixed rules for grade calculation and compulsory attendance.
 It also follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of these three policies.